bnewbold/novena-guide/tasks.rst

 Upgrading the Kernel and u-boot
 -------------------------------------

-The Novena kernel developers (aka, xobs) occasionally publishes updates to the linux kernel that shipped with the Novena boards.
+The Novena kernel developers (aka, xobs) occasionally publish updates to the linux kernel that shipped with the Novena boards.
 These updates come in the form of apt packges (.deb) in the ``repo.novena.io`` repository, but they are not automatically installed in the ``/boot`` partition of the onboard microSD